supabase/terraform-provider-supabase/docs/tutorial.md

 }
 ```

 Project settings don't exist on their own.
 They are created and destroyed together with their corresponding project resource referenced by the `project_ref` field.
-This means there is no difference between creating and updating `supabase_settings` resource while deletion is always a no-op.
+This means there is no difference between creating and updating `supabase_settings` resource.
+Deletion is always a no-op.

-You may declare any subset of fields to be managed by your TF module.
+You can declare any subset of fields to be managed by your TF module.
 The Supabase provider always performs a partial update when you run `terraform -chdir=module apply`.
-The underlying API call is also idempotent so it's safe to apply again if the local state is lost.
+The underlying API call is also idempotent, so it's safe to apply again if the local state is lost.

 To see the full list of settings available, try importing the `supabase_settings` resource instead.